-If you’re proud of your collection and don’t want your finds to... face a similar fate, there are plenty of creative tricks to weave them into your home decor.
+If you’re proud of your collection and don’t want your finds to face a similar fate, there are plenty of creative tricks to weave them into your home decor.
 A china cabinet is a perfectly acceptable place to present collectibles, but displaying them in an unexpected way can give a fresh, new look to your surroundings.
-Here’s some inspiration to do just that.Continue to 2 of 11 below.

 Group small items together like vases—milk glass and depression glass look especially elegant—and place them in the center of your dining room table.
 A cluster of vases also allows for an opportunity to showcase greens and blooming bouquets.

 Other vintage items that could serve as a finishing touch for your table?
-Lanterns, tins, small birdcages, brass containers and candlesticks.Continue to 3 of 11 below.
+Lanterns, tins, small birdcages, brass containers, and candlesticks, for example.Continue to 2 of 10 below.

 Glass domes, otherwise known as cloches or bell jars, are having a moment.
 They have a long history, first serving a practical purpose during Colonial times, protecting plants in gardens from the elements.
 You also may picture them in a museum, housing insect and flower specimens.
 Nowadays, glass domes are frequently used in decor to spotlight a vignette or other small items.
-Show off a collection of bygone photos, rolls of twine or ceramic figurines.Continue to 5 of 11 below.
+Show off a collection of bygone photos, rolls of twine, or ceramic figurines.Continue to 4 of 10 below.

 Clipboards are stepping out of the office and onto walls as industrial-style holders for vintage paper items.
 Worn, rusted clipboards can be discovered at resale shops and garage sales, and can be easily hung using a piece of twine.

-Clip up pages from a well-loved vintage tome or textbook, flash cards, love letters, postcards or magazine advertisements.
-If you’d like to reveal pieces of paper in all their imperfect glory—tatters, tears and wear—a clipboard is a great way to do that.Continue to 6 of 11 below.
+Clip up pages from a well-loved vintage tome or textbook, flashcards, love letters, postcards, or magazine advertisements.
+If you’d like to reveal pieces of paper in all their imperfect glory—tatters, tears, and wear—a clipboard is a great way to do that.Continue to 5 of 10 below.

 Printer trays and drawers, while once used in letterpress printing, now serve as sophisticated spots to give pint-sized objects a home.
 Here, designer and artist Chris Kuzmanovich honored the original intention of the trays by displaying letters and numbers in alternating sizes in vintage trays hung on the wall.
 Variations in colors infuse the display with visual appeal.

 To build a collection for a printer’s tray, search for extra-tiny items on Etsy and in boxes and bins at flea markets.
-Great... miniature vintage objects include bottles for watch parts, fèves (dime-sized French figurines baked into cakes during Epiphany) and Cracker Jack toys.Continue to 10 of 11 below.
+Great miniature vintage objects include bottles for watch parts, fèves (dime-sized French figurines baked into cakes during Epiphany) and Cracker Jack toys.Continue to 8 of 10 below.

 A Winning Collection